zl1994/DLSFPN/README.md

-This repository provides the codes for Dynamic object detection algorithm based on lightweight shared feature pyramid
+This repository provides the codes for Dynamic object detection algorithm based on lightweight shared feature pyramid.

 This project is based on [pytorch-retinanet](https://github.com/yhenon/pytorch-retinanet)